 |198th Anniversary of the Bloodiest Battle in Texas History|

-The public is invited to attend the two day ceremony commemorating the 200th anniversary of the bloodiest battle in Texas history!
-The Battle of Medina occurred on August 18, 1813 between the Royal Spanish Army and the Republican Army of the North when between 800 and 1,300 men died in this all but forgotten battle which historians have named the Gutierrez-Magee Expedition.
-Since August 18th is on Sunday this year, we will hold an all day seminar at the Church of Christ located at 1003 North Main Street in Pleasanton, Texas beginning at 10:00 a.m. on Saturday, August 17, 2013, courtesy of Norman Porter, Atascosa County Historical Committee Chairman.
+The public is invited to attend our 15th annual ceremony commemorating the Battle of Medina, this being the 202nd anniversary of the bloodiest battle in Texas history!
+The Battle of Medina occurred on August 18, 1813 between the Royal Spanish Army and the Republican Army of the North when between 800 and 1,300 Americans, Tejanos, Indians, and Spanish soldiers died in this all but forgotten battle which historians have named the Gutierrez-Magee Expedition.
+Since August 18th is on Thursday this year, we will hold our normal commemorative ceremony beginning at 10:00 a.m. on Saturday, August 15, 2015 under the large Oak trees on Old Applewhite Road.
+We will have a Color Guard representing the U.S.A., Spain, Texas, and Mexico, plus descendants of the men who fought and died in this battle.
+Due to the heat, we will try to keep this ceremony as short as possible, and adjourn to the nice cool meeting room at the First Baptist Church located at 400 North Reed Street in Pleasanton, Texas, for an afternoon seminar beginning at 1:00 p.m. on Saturday 5afternoon, August 15, 2014, courtesy of Barbara Westbrook, Atascosa County Historical Commission Chairman.

-The Battle of Medina was between approximately 1,800 men in the Royal Spanish Army and approximately 1,400 men in the Republican Army of the North, which included Spaniards, Tejanos, Native Americans, and men from the USA.
-In fact we have identified 5 men who fought in the American Revolution who were involved in some way in the Gutierrez-Magee Expedition, with only one Patriot of the American Revolution, Peter Sides, having been proven to have fought in the American Revolution and also fought and died in the Battle of Medina.
-Direct descendants of Peter Sides are eligible for membership in the DAR, the SAR, the DRT, and the SRT, and descendants directly related to any of the 3,200 men who fought in this battle are eligible for membership in the DRT and the SRT.
-Over the past 12 years the SAR, DAR, SRT, DRT, Mayflower Society, and the Daughters of the War of 1812 have dedicated markers to the men who fought and died in this battle, and they will rededicate their markers at both the Saturday evening ceremony and the Sunday memorial ceremony.
-This year we will dedicate a marker from the General Society of the War of 1812, on this 200th anniversary of this war, with the National President General Lawrence Casey in attendance to dedicate the marker.
+The Battle of Medina was between approximately 1,800 men in the Royal Spanish Army and approximately 1,400 men in the Republican Army of the North, which included about 400 Spaniards, 400 Tejanos, 200 Native Americans, and about 400 men from the USA.
+In fact we have identified 5 men who fought in the American Revolution who were involved in some way in the Gutierrez-Magee Expedition, with only one Patriot of the American Revolution, Peter Sides, having been proven to have fought in both the American Revolution and also fought and died in the Battle of Medina.
+Direct descendants of Peter Sides are eligible for membership in the DAR, the SAR, the DRT, and the SRT, and descendants directly related to any of the 3,200 men who fought in this battle on either side are eligible for membership in the SRT.
+Over the past 14 years the SAR, DAR, SRT, DRT, Mayflower Society, the Daughter of the War of 1812, and descendants of the men who fought here have dedicated markers to the men who fought and died in this battle, and these descendants will rededicate their markers at the Saturday morning ceremony under the large Oak Trees.
+Everyone interested in history is invited to attend.

-Signs will be placed on U.S. Highway 281 where you turn to the west on to the Old Pleasanton Road.
-Signs will also be where Bruce Road branches off of Old Pleasanton Road.
-Signs will also be where Old Applewhite Road branches off Bruce Road.
-Contact Tom Green at TBGreen3@gmail.com or 713-340-1965 if you need additional directions.
+Signs will be placed where you turn to the west off Highway 281 onto the Old Pleasanton Road about 15 miles south of San Antonio, and 10 miles north of Pleasanton.
+Signs will again be placed where Bruce Road branches off Old Pleasanton Road to the west.
+Signs will also be where Old Applewhite Road branches off Bruce Road to the west.
+The afternoon seminar will begin at 1:00 p.m.
+Saturday afternoon at the Pleasanton First Baptist Church located at 400 North Reed Street, in Pleasanton, Texas.
+For additional information or directions, contact Tom Green at TBGreen3@gmail.com or 713-340-1965.